Ironical-Suburb/Ironical-Suburb.github.io/_pages/cv.md

 Professional Summary
 ================

-Energetic university student with upcoming Bachelor of Science degree.
+Third Year university student at the University of Alberta with an upcoming Bachelor of Science degree.
 Detail-oriented and motivated to stay on task, meet aggressive timelines and accomplish goals.
-Strong analytical and organizational skills within industry.
+Strong analytical and organizational skills within the industry.

 Skills
 ===========

+MS Office
-MS office and Google Workspace Software Testing and Validation Python Knowledge Analytical Thinking
+Google Workspace Software
+Testing and Validation
+Python Knowledge Analytical Thinking
-Sales initiatives and techniques Deadline Adherence SQL and C Knowledge
+SQL and C Knowledge
 Data Entry